dcmikki/vagrant_automation/libvirt/alpine-swarm/README.md

 Minimal deployment in the swarm stack.

 * 1 node manager
-* 2 node worker
+* 1 node worker

 Easy to add more managers and workers on demand if its necessarry, but It depends of the hardware limitation of the host (memory and cpu's)

 ## Initiate Swarm

-Running the follow command the node manager.
+Running the follow command in the node manager.

 ```
 manager01:~# docker swarm init --advertise-addr 192.168.122.121